Semafind/semadb/docs/content/docs/manage/points.md

 You may use the special value `_delete` to remove a field from a point.
 The response is similar to the insert operation and you are encouraged to check the result to see if parts of the update failed.

+> Updates perform a *shallow merge* of the fields.
+This means that if you have a nested object in a point, you need to provide the entire object in the update.
+If you only provide a field in the nested object, the rest of the fields in the nested object will be removed.

 ## Delete

 DELETE: `/collections/{id}/points`